FINANCIAL SERVICES GUIDE

 WHO WE ACT FOR WHEN PROVIDING OUR SERVICES

-• When the services that we provide are in relation to one or more of these types of insurances: Motor vehicle, Home buildings/contents, Sickness and Accident, Consumer Credit, Travel, Personal and Domestic Property or Medical Indemnity.
+(b) You are being provided a financial service or product that relates to one or more of these types of insurances: Motor vehicle, Home buildings/contents, Sickness and Accident, Consumer Credit, Travel, Personal and Domestic Property.

 PRODUCT DISCLOSURE STATEMENT